Bromham, Wiltshire: Notable buildings

 The parish has three Grade II* listed houses.
 Battle House, named for the manor of Bromham Battle, held by Battle Abbey, is partly 15th century, largely rebuilt c.
 1760; it was the home of the historian Sir William Napier between 1826 and 1831.

 Spye Arch, at the top of Bowden Hill, once served as gatehouse to Spye Park, a seat of the Bayntun family.
 It had originally been constructed in the 16th century as the gatehouse of the Cistercian Stanley Abbey, which stood near the eastern edge of the parish, towards Chippenham; the Abbot's Wood that appears as a block of woodland in Andrews' and Dury's Map of Wiltshire, 1773, survives as a narrow wooded strip south of the village.

 Nonsuch House, north of Bromham village on the road from Melksham, is from the early 18th century.

 Notable people

 The noted antiquary, author and Somerset historian the Rev. John Collinson was born in Bromham on 19 July 1757.
 His father, John Collinson, was at the time curate of the parish church of St. Nicholas.

 Reginald St John Battersby was vicar of Chittoe from 1934 until his retirement in 1972.
 He had lost a leg while serving as a young officer in the First World War; in the Second World War he organised the Chittoe branch of the Home Guard.

 Local government

 Bromham is a civil parish with an elected parish council and is in the area of Wiltshire Council, a unitary authority.
 The councils are responsible for different aspects of local government.

-The village falls in 'Bromham, Rowde and Potterne' electoral ward.
-The ward starts in the north at Bromham and extends south to Rowde and eventually Potterne whilst avoiding Devizes.
-The population of the ward taken at the 2011 census was 4,850.